Learn about the Drama admissions process.

 If you cannot attend an in-person artistic review, a digital artistic review may be submitted, but you must follow specific guidelines.
 Submissions that do not strictly follow the digital submission guidelines will not be considered.

 You are welcome to use the digital submission option if you cannot make it to one of the artistic review locations for an in-person artistic review or in the event that all available appointments have been filled.
 You must submit your NYU application before you will be permitted to upload your digital artistic review material.
-A few days after you submit the Common App, you will receive an email from NYU with a link to schedule a digital artistic review session.
+A couple of days after you submit the Common App, you will receive an email from NYU with a personalized link to the Drama Artistic Review portal.
 Learn about the application process here.

 MUSICAL THEATRE, DIRECTING and PRODUCTION & DESIGN CANDIDATES:

-After you submit the Common App, you will be required to upload your singing and dance videos (if applicable) or your portfolio material (if applicable) to SlideRoom.
+After you submit the Common App, you will be required to upload your singing and dance videos (if applicable) or your portfolio material (if applicable) to the Drama Artistic Review portal.

 RESERVING YOUR ARTISTIC REVIEW